 Independent Living Services

-The Sarasota YMCA's Safe Children Coalition is committed to preparing foster care youth ages 13 to 23 to live independently.
+The Safe Children Coalition (SCC) is committed to preparing foster care youth ages 13 to 23 to live independently.
 Assistance and support as youth and young adults reach toward self-sufficiency comes in many forms including life skills training classes, individual coaching, in-home instruction, and leadership opportunities.
 Priority areas for skill building are money management, personal care/hygiene, nutrition, personal safety, housing, employment, and educational/career planning.
-The Safe Children Coalition is a partner with and support system to Youth and Young Adults, assisting them in completing their successful transition to independence and self-sufficiency.
+The SCC is a partner with and support system to Youth and Young Adults, assisting them in completing their successful transition to independence and self-sufficiency.

 Young Adults who reach the age of majority in licensed care are able to choose to Extend Foster Care (EFC) until the age of 21 (22 with a disability).